 - Cook on high for 5 minutes stopping the process after 2 minutes and each consecutive minute thereafter for doneness.

 - With a baking sheet with or without a rack (a rack will drain the bacon, commercial operations just put bacon on a sheet pan).

 - Preheat the oven to 400 degree Fahrenheit.

-- Bake for 10 to 15 minutes or until desired doneness is achieved.
+- Bake the bacon for 10 to 15 minutes cooked like you like it.